Thatonedragon/Thatonedragon.github.io/_posts/2024-02-20-A-Contract.md

 When I joined the engineering course that Unilasalle proposed, a clear interest in digitial electronics became apparent.
 So I continued my autonomous research by doing small projects, I sometimes made them, sometimes they stayed theoretical, but they helped me understand most of the concepts behind electronics.

-As from 2022, I joined a robotics club, and quickly realised that there are people like me that are passsionate about the world of makers, which meant that I could finally share knowledge with people around me and learn even more from them.
+As from 2022, I joined a robotics club, and quickly realised that there are people like me that are passionate about the world of makers, which meant that I could finally share knowledge with people around me and learn even more from them.
 Not soon after I arrived, the then Co-Director Rémi Lacombe told me I was a good candidate for the next years council of the robotics club.
 So I did, together with Quentin Fache and Pierre-Alex Bianchi, we brought Unimakers to the next level.

 ## What seemed simple, was a hell of a challenge